adam-stegienko/Kubernetes-Demo-App/README.md

 # Demo CRM Adam Project

+## IMPORTANT CHANGE

+Now in the new version of the app you can run the whole app from the scratch using just one command:

+`./app-init.sh`

+App should be accessed on the website: https://adam-demo.ddns.net/

 ## Instruction on how to run it

 #### 1. Run MongoDB from Helm Chart (with customer values file)